 - To ensure proper ventilation and air flow, all exterior doors and windows in common areas, corridors and meeting rooms will be held open throughout the day.
 We also advise opening doors and windows within individual offices wherever possible.

-- The reception desk now includes a protective screen, please stay in front of the desk while talking with our team.
+- The reception desk includes a protective screen, please stay in front of the desk while talking with our team.
 Our booking and check-in systems have been updated for contactless booking.
-Outbound mail and courier services have resumed on Tuesdays, Wednesdays and Thursdays.
+Outbound mail and courier services have now resumed throughout the week from 9am-5pm.
 Please continue to contact the reception team by phone, email or Slack where possible to minimise face-to-face contact.

 - A non-contact thermometer is available from reception - we will not be checking every person as they arrive, but if anyone feels unwell we will be able to quickly assess whether they have elevated temperature and take the appropriate action.